almartson/Bamtang_Games_GameDev_Q_2_CHESS_BOARD_Chess_SFML_2_3_2/README.md

 3-	Configure Visual Studio C++ 2010 to Develop C++ Games using SFML >= 2.0 (Read: (Steps in:  https://www.sfml-dev.org/tutorials/2.3/start-vc.php ) )

-2-	Copy this Script Contents inside the Project.

-3-	Decide: [Dynamic Linked Libraries (DLL) vs. Static/Shared Libraries], and set the IDE Configuration.
+4-	Decide: [Dynamic Linked Libraries (DLL) vs. Static/Shared Libraries], and set the IDE Configuration.
 (Steps in:  https://www.sfml-dev.org/tutorials/2.3/start-vc.php )

+5-	Make sure you add to the solution the main.cpp Script, which is in the 'source' folder.

-4-	Happy Coding.
+6- Happy Coding.

 *******************************************************************************